jetbrains-academy/introduction_to_python/Loops/Else with loops/task.md

 We saw that the `break` statement breaks out of the innermost enclosing `for` or `while` loop.

-Python also allows loop statements to have an `else` clause; it is executed when the loop terminates through exhaustion of the iterable (with `for`) or when the condition becomes `False` (with `while`), but not when the loop is terminated by a `break` statement.
+Python also allows loop statements to have an `else` clause.
+It is executed when the loop terminates through exhaustion of the iterable (with `for`) or when the condition becomes `False` (with `while`), but not when the loop is terminated by a `break` statement.
 Check out this example of a loop, which searches for prime numbers: